morlombakop/react-candidate/README.md

 # React Typescript Interview Candidate Management App

-This repository showcases an app that help sort a filter job seekers candidate from a table.
+This repository showcases an app that sorts and filters job seekers candidate from a table.

 ## Built in settings